Variational Learning of Disentangled Representations: Experiments

 \subsubsection{Noisy colored MNIST}

-\textbf{Dataset: } We use a modified MNIST \citep{deng2012mnist} dataset constructed from $60,000$ duplicated images: in one copy we remove the red channel ($y=0$) and in the other we remove the green channel ($y=1$).
-The digit shape remains intact following the blue channel.
-Label noise is introduced by flipping labels with probability $\rho \in \{0, 0.1, 0.2, 0.3, 0.4\}$.
+\textbf{Dataset: } We construct a modified MNIST \citep{deng2012mnist} dataset from $60,000$ duplicated images: in one copy we remove the red channel ($y=0$) and in the other we remove the green channel ($y=1$), so that the digit shape remains intact and is carried entirely by the blue channel.
+Label noise is introduced by flipping $y$ with probability $\rho \in \{0, 0.1, 0.2, 0.3, 0.4\}$.

-\textbf{Optimal disentanglement: } Since the colored images are generated in equal proportions, the marginal reconstruction for retains a single color (see Figure \ref{fig:cmnist}).
+\textbf{Optimal disentanglement: } With colors balanced across labels, the ideal $z$-reconstruction averages colors over labels, retaining one mixed color (Figure \ref{fig:cmnist}).

 \textbf{Results: } We evaluate marginal coloring reconstruction by \methodname{} and previous methods.
-Under no label noise ($\rho = 0$), all methods perform similarly (Supplementary Figure~\ref{supfig:cmnist_nonoise}).
-At all non-zero noise levels, \methodname{} consistently outperforms competitors, whose marginal reconstructions are averaged over class-conditioned outputs.
-Metrics for $\rho = 0.3$ are shown in Supplementary Table~\ref{table:noisy_cmnist}, with results for other noise levels in Supplementary Figure~\ref{supfig:cmnist_noises}.
+Under no label noise ($\rho = 0$), all methods perform similarly (see Supplementary Figure~\ref{supfig:cmnist_nonoise}).